wearefuturegov/nesta-skills/content/pages/06-results.md

   inside, and with, governments globally.

   We help teams adapt to the uncertain world we all work in and hone the skills they need to face the grand challenges of our age.
-If that sounds like something you're doing and you could do with support, email us at [hello@states-of-change.org](mailto:hello@states-of-change.org.) and let's see how we can be of service.
+If that sounds like something you're doing and you could do with support, email us at [hello@states-of-change.org](mailto:hello@states-of-change.org.) and let's see how we can support you.
 ---
-There are 9 roles we've found across innovative teams.
-We've picked the ones below that we think you are best suited for, based on what you told us.
+We've picked the roles below that we think you are best suited for, based on what you told us.

 You might recognise a role here that you already do, other people find areas they hadn’t thought of before; their *untapped potential*.
 Explore the roles and see where they might show up in what you do now, and if they don't?
 Think about where they might be able to.